UnexomWid/eryn/README.md

 npm i eryn
 ```

-If a prebuild is already available for your platform, you can jump straight to Quick examples.
+If a prebuild is already available for your platform, you can jump straight to [quick examples](#Quick-examples).
 If not, read below.

 ## Compiling

-You'll need to install a C/C++ compiler, as well as CMake.
+You'll need to install a C/C++ compiler, as well as [CMake](https://cmake.org).

 The package will be compiled when you install it through npm.
-If you're missing either a compiler or CMake, an error will be shown.
+If you're missing either a compiler or [CMake](https://cmake.org), an error will be shown.
 Make sure you have both, and try again.

 To manually compile the package, run: